-3. Passing Parameters to a Method:
+2. Passing Parameters to a Method:

 Passing primitive types to a Java method (function in C++) is always done by call by value.
 There is no call by reference mechanism such as the & symbol in C++.
 Objects always pass their reference to the method (You can think of this as a pointer to the object.)
 Remember from last week that Java does have pointers (references) but you can't do arithmetic on references and there is no indirect operator () in Java as in C++.
-See page 306 in Deitel's Java text for discussion on passing arguments.
+See page 329 fourth (293 in fifth; 306 in sixth) edition of Java text.

 Write a Java application that allows the user to enter up to 20 integer grades into an array from System.in.
 (See Marvin Solomon's web pages if you need help.
-There is a link to them on the CS355 web pages.)
+There is a link to them on the CS479 web pages.)
 Stop the loop by typing in -1.
 Your main method should call an Average method that returns the average of the grades.
-Use the DecimalFormat class to print the average to 2 decimal places.
-(For another way, see the new Java 1.5 feature System.out.printf() that is similar to C's printf.)
+Use the DecimalFormat class (see page 171, 381 fourth (142 in fifth.
+In sixth, see Chapter 29 for some new Java 1.5 features to use instead of DecimalFormat.) edition of Java Text and the System.out.println method to print the average to 2 decimal places.